 'Fantastic, mesmerizing, honest and abstractly brilliant work!'

 It was great to show the paintings, to talk to fellow artists, students, art forgers, interior designers, car finishing specialists and the North Laines traders who made us welcome.
-My old comrade Anthony 'Choppa' White had a pop-up gallery at the bottom of the street, and we sent visitors to each other.
+My old comrade Anthony 'Choppa' White had a pop-up gallery nearby and we sent visitors to each other.
 By the last weekend I was pretty exhausted by all this socialising, so Ratty and Beckett (left) came to help out.
-My friends were fantastic, bringing tea and muffins.
+My friends were fantastic.
 Big shout out to Uli and Nick, Ben and Sharon

 THANK YOU ALL